embicoin/documents/python programming in Storj.md

 And we will use http://node1.metadisk.org as MetaDisk server, where beta MetaDisk is running.
 When you access this address by your browser, you can see web interface for uploading/downloading files.

-Please remind that now MetaDisk is beta, so not all JSON API is usable, all APIs are subject to change, and uploaded files are removed periodically.
+Please remind that now MetaDisk is beta, so not all MetaDisk API is usable, all APIs are subject to change, and uploaded files are removed periodically.

 When argument 1 is "upload", this program  uploads file specified argument 2 to Storj network.
 When argument 1 is "download", it downloads from network, and outputs to stdout.

 ##5.
-Using JSON API
+Using MetaDisk API
-You can check the usage of all JSON APIs  at [github](https://github.com/Storj/web-core#api-documentation).
+You can check the usage of all MetaDisk APIs  at [github](https://github.com/Storj/web-core#api-documentation).

 First you should know that there are some rules for uploading/downloading: